lonynamer/Knowledge/Kops-Terraform-Awscli-Kubernetes-Installation/README.md

 - Kops command below will now create the cluster.
 - It will create `etcd` state store on aws `s3`.
 - Additionally a `terraform` directory named `kops_cluster_create_terraform` which will be our `IaC` source to install cluster.
+- Additionally, if you delete the cluster, need to keep backup of `etcd` s3://kops-lony and keep with `terraform` file.
 ```
 kops create cluster \
  --name=cluster.k8s.local \